cypherpunk-academy/2064/en/036_1915_After the bomb.md

 ### SCENE 5: Brandenburg Gate, after a bomb explosion
 ____
-Dense smoke hovering over the square, bleeding human bodies lying around, boulders, wooden parts.
+Dense smoke hovering over the square, bleeding human bodies laying around, boulders, wooden parts.
 People lie scattered, bleeding, partly with twisted limbs, some sitting, embracing each other, others strayed across the square, distraught, deaf.

 Hilde runs hastily towards the place where Wilhelm spoke to the people half an hour ago.